DevExpress-Examples/asp-net-web-forms-gridview-batch-prevent-edit-action/Readme.md

 The following client-side [`FocusedCellChanging`] event handler uses the [`e.Cancel`] property to cancel the focus action (and subsequent edit operations) for cells in specific columns and rows.
 The code uses the [`e.cellInfo`] event property to get information on the clicked cell's column and row.

-Depending on the obtained data, the handler code determines whether a user can focus and then edit the clicked cell.
-For this purpose, the code specifies the handler argument's [`cancel`](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property.
-When the [`cancel`](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property is **true**, the grid cancels the focus action for the clicked cell.

 ```js
 function onFocusedCellChanging(s, e) {